descampsa/DynamixelShield/README.md

 This is an arduino shield to control dynamixel servo motors from Robotis.
 AX and MX series (TTL version) are supported.
 Thanks to their half-duplex serial control protocol, you can chain them and control a lot of motor simultaneously (up to 254 in theory).
 It is possible to control those motors with an arduino without additionnal hardware, but this board makes it easier and cleaner.

-You can use it with my [ardyno](https://github.com/descampsa/ardyno/) library.
-It is compatible with 3.3v and 5v boards, and can be used with hardware or software serial.

 ## How to use it?

 ### Hello world (aka blink my led)